Problem

 Trade-offs

 Consolidating content into fewer, longer pages requires authors to be disciplined about structural clarity and heading use.
-If a page becomes too long without proper internal navigation (TOC), it can become its own “wall of text.”
-However, the significant reduction in “click-fatigue” and the improved discovery of related content make a flatter, domain-based hierarchy far superior for large documentation sets.
+If a page becomes too long without proper internal navigation, it becomes its own “wall of text.”
+However, the significant reduction in “click-fatigue” and improved discovery make a flatter, domain-based hierarchy better for large documentation sets.